SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Aggregate.md

 ```

 ### Destination directory
 Specify the path to the destination directory.
 If the directory does not exist, it will be created.
+If the directory is not empty, the existing files will be removed, and overwritten with the new results.
 The default is `out`.
 #### Usage example:
 ```shell
 # Set the destination directory